Key Takeaways

 How to Avoid

-A group of friends walked across the border from San Diego to Tijuana for a day trip.
-On the return, the pedestrian line stretched for two hours.
-A man approached offering to let them 'cut in line' for $20 each.
-Once they moved forward, the man left their group, cut in line himself further ahead, and repeated the scam with the next group of tourists — there was no line-cutting benefit at all.
-TripAdvisor's Tijuana Forum documents this exact scam at the Otay Mesa crossing.
-More dangerously, FOX 5 San Diego reported that Mexican authorities issued warnings about people extorting drivers in the wrong lanes near the San Ysidro Port of Entry, with some posing as security or police while demanding money.
+Once the group moves forward, the man leaves their group, cuts in line himself further ahead, and repeats the scam with the next group of tourists — there was no line-cutting benefit at all.
+TripAdvisor's Tijuana Forum documents this exact pattern at Otay Mesa.
+More dangerously, FOX 5 San Diego reported Mexican authorities warning about people extorting drivers in the wrong lanes near San Ysidro, some posing as security or police while demanding money.
 In February 2020, Tijuana authorities arrested 80 people on charges of theft and extortion against pedestrians near the San Ysidro crossing.
-Other border scams include fake 'visa guides' charging $20-50 for completely unnecessary services, and bogus 'immigration offices' overcharging for FMM forms that are free or inexpensive through official channels.
+Other border scams include fake 'visa guides' charging $20–$50 for unnecessary services, and bogus 'immigration offices' overcharging for FMM forms that are free or inexpensive through official channels.

 Red Flags